-In the next few weeks, a Public Health Inspector will be coming out to do surveillance for tobacco and e-cigarettes and will educate any students who are or have been associated with vaping on school premises.
+Public Health Inspectors surveil periodically for tobacco and e-cigarettes and will educate any students who are or have been associated with vaping on school premises.
 This will be the first step in their progressive enforcement for tobacco and electronic cigarettes.

 St. Thomas Aquinas staff have been diligent in educating all students and families on the vaping.
 Synermail, announcements, washrooms sweeps, phone calls to parents and suspensions happen regularly at the school.

-Please be advised that Public Health inspectors have been authorized to carry out ticketing in the new year as vaping inside public buildings is against the law.
+Please be advised that Public Health inspectors have been authorized to carry out ticketing as vaping inside public buildings is against the law.
 The set fine for “use of electronic cigarette in prohibited place” is $250, section 12(1).
 Of special note is that the fine applies even if the person is just holding the vape.

 Definitions of “smoking” and “vaping”